fr123k/pulumi-wireguard-aws/README.md

 #### Prerequisites

 * mailjet account with certified sender address and api keys
-* change the sender and recipient address in the `user-data.txt` file
+* change the sender and recipient address in the `wireguard.txt` file

 This implementation is a proof of concept to share the wireguard server public elastic ip address and the public key without the need to have ssh access to the server.